-“Protestant” and “Lutheran” are two terms associated with Christianity, but for many people it’s not clear what the differences are between them.
+“Protestant” and “Lutheran” are two terms associated with Christianity, but for many, it’s unclear what the differences are between them.
 While both names describe Christians who have certain shared beliefs and practices, there are important differences between them.

 “Protestant” is the name of the 16th-century reform movement born in Europe that decried abuses and excesses in the Catholic church.
-“Lutheran” is one of the traditions that was born out of the Protestant Reformation.
+“Lutheran” is one of the traditions born from the Protestant Reformation.
 Lutheranism’s founder, Martin Luther, is often credited with igniting the Reformation.

 How did the Protestant movement and the Lutheran tradition start?
 What are the differences between their beliefs and worldview?
 Do both believe in the Trinity, the deity of Christ, and the Holy Spirit?
 Keep reading to learn more.

 Also, see Orthodox vs. Catholic vs. Protestant: Differences to learn more.

 Because the Lutheran tradition is part of the Protestant movement, there is a significant overlap regarding their origins, beliefs, and practices.
 (Also see Seven Symbols of Protestant Christianity)